Find your income-driven repayment anniversary date

 In the hundreds of posts made in the student debt message board area during the pandemic forbearance period by veterinarians in repayment, most had very low minimum monthly payments when the pause started.
 Some recent graduates have had zero minimum payments since they have graduated.
 The longer your payments are low or zero, the higher the chance you will reach forgiveness, particularly under a 20 year forgiveness plan like PAYE or IBR 2014.

 Even if your income has significantly increased since you obtained a low or zero payment, you should review your student loan details, run student loan simulations, and see if you’re still on track to reach forgiveness.
 If you are, great!
 Make sure you’re also planning for the potential tax on the forgiven balance.
-If you’re not, great!
+If you’re not projected to reach forgiveness, great!
 You can continue using your income-driven plan to set the minimum payment, and use your budget and other financial plans to see if it makes sense to accelerate your student loan payoff.
 All of that will depend on your current and anticipated family and financial circumstances.

 The student debt-to-income ratio (DIR) is still a great guide.
 While changes to income-driven repayment will adjust some of the thresholds we’ve seen hold true for a while, a good indicator is still a DIR of one.
 If your taxable income does not exceed your income within a few years of graduation or after your advanced training, then you’re likely to benefit from student loan forgiveness.